 Outline Detect a disconnected discharge pipe thermistor by comparing the discharge pipe temperature with the condensation temperature.
 If the discharge pipe thermistor is disconnected, open the electronic expansion valve according to the outdoor air temperature and the operating frequency, and operate for a specified time, and then stop.
-After 3 minutes of waiting, restart the unit and check if the discharge pipe thermistor is disconnected of the outdoor and the operating of the discharge pipe thermistor is disconnected of the discharge pipe thermistor is disconnected.
+After 3 minutes of waiting, restart the unit and check if the discharge pipe thermistor is disconnected.

-disconnected.
 If the discharge pipe thermistor is disconnected stop the system after operating for a specified time.
 If the disconnection is detected 5 times in succession, then the system is shut down.
+Detail